ibugithub/Alien_transction/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-To get a local copy up and running cloning this repo `https://github.com/ibugithub/Alien_transction`.
+To get a local copy up and running clone this repo `https://github.com/ibugithub/Alien_transction`.

 ### Prerequisites